lightpack/docs/v0.x/resource-query.md

 ---

-## resourceQuery method

-You can use the `resourceQuery()` method to handle HTTP query parameters from the current request and translates them into the appropriate ORM operations.
+You can use the `Model::resourceQuery()` method to handle HTTP query parameters from the current request and translates them into the appropriate ORM operations.

 ```php
 public function index()